rajhseg/BlazorWebAssemblyComponents/README.md

 # Blazor WebAssembly Components
-This repo is under development, it is consists of various Controls in Blazor WebAssembly like RTextBox, RButton, RSwitch, RCheckbox, RCanvas, RDonutChart etc.
+This repo is under development, it is consists of various Controls in Blazor WebAssembly like RTextBox, RButton, RSwitch, RCheckbox, RCanvas, RDonutChart, RPieChart etc.

 RTextbox
 ----------------------------------